 (Prof. Jorge Escalante, Bacteriology): Substrate specificity of the Phodopseudomonas palustris protein acetyltransferase RpPat.
-Heidi is now a postdoctoral fellow at the University of Colorado Anschutz Medical Campus.
+Heidi is a Research Scientist at New England Biolabs.

 - Christopher Gourley

 (Prof. Gary Spiltter, Pathobiological Sciences): Virulence Effects and Signaling Partners Modulated by a Brucella Light Sensing Histidine Kinase.
-Chris is doing a postdoc with Michael Konkel at Washington State University.
+Chris is a RD Scientist at Streck.

 - Gilbert Jose

 (Prof. Curtis Brandt, Opthalmology/Medical Microbiology and Immunology): Evaluation of Two Novel Antiviral Peptides in a Murine Model of Herpes Simplex Virus Type 1 Keratitis.
-Gil is a BExM Clinical Project Manager at Bristol-Myers Squibb in Boston, MA.
+Gil is a Strategic Partner, R&D External Manufacturing Manager at Bristol-Myers Squibb in Boston, MA.

 - Xiaojun Lu